careforrare/PersonalizedMedicine/README.md

 # PersonalizedMedicine

-to start development you require python.
+to start development you require python and a Docker Setup.
+If you are using Windows

 ```
 pip install virtualenv